 Author: Pernille Manicus

-Recommendations, good advice and admonitions about how we should save energy flies around – both large and small initiatives in everyday life can make a big difference – in individual households and on a society level.
-The Nordic Folkecenter for Renewable Energy has been working with energy savings for decades, and we have laid down some of the easiest, some of the most effective and some of the more surprising tips for saving electricity.
+Recommendations, good advice and admonitions about how we should save energy flies around – both large and small initiatives in everyday life can make a big difference – in individual households and on a societal level.
+The Nordic People’s Center for Sustainable Energy has been working with energy savings for decades, and we have laid down some of the easiest, some of the most effective and some of the more surprising tips for saving electricity.
+The advice is published in a series of articles divided into three.

 NB!
-As you read the article keep in mind that the cheapest, greenest and most reliable energy is the energy we don’t use.
+As you read the three articles, or even just one of them, keep in mind that the cheapest, greenest and most reliable energy is the energy we don’t use.

 Share your experiences